hyperf/hyperf/docs/en/guzzle.md

     public function bar()
     {
-        // $options is equivalent to the $config parameter of the GuzzleHttp\Client constructor
+        // $options is the same as the $config parameter of the GuzzleHttp\Client constructor
         $options = [];
-        // $client is a coroutineized GuzzleHttp\Client object
+        // $client is the coroutine-friendly GuzzleHttp\Client object
         $client = $this->clientFactory->create($options);
     }
 }
 ```

-### Use ^7.0 version
+### Using ^7.0 version

-The component's dependency on `Guzzle` has been changed from `^6.3` to `^6.3 | ^7.0`.
-The `^7.0` version can be installed by default, but the following components will conflict with `^7.0`:
+The component's dependency on `Guzzle` has been changed from `^6.3` to `^6.3 \| ^7.0`.
+By default, it is possible to install the `^7.0` version, but the following components conflict with `^7.0`.

 - hyperf/metric

-You can actively perform the following actions to resolve conflicts
+You can actively execute the following operations to resolve the conflict:

 ```
 composer require "promphp/prometheus_client_php:2.2.1"